dailymotion/vast-client-js/docs/tracker.md

 ### progress-[currentTime]
 Only for linear ad with a duration.
 Emitted on every *setProgress(duration)* calls, where *[currentTime]* is the adunit current time.

-### firstQuartile
-Only for linear ad with a duration.
-Emitted when the adunit has reached 25% of its duration.

-### midpoint
-Only for linear ad with a duration.
-Emitted when the adunit has reached 50% of its duration.

-### thirdQuartile
-Only for linear ad with a duration.
-Emitted when the adunit has reached 75% of its duration.

-### complete
-Only for linear ad with a duration.
-Emitted after *complete()* has been called.

 ### resume
 Emitted when calling *setPaused(paused)* and changing the pause state from `true` to `false`.

-### pause
-Emitted when calling *setPaused(paused)* and changing the pause state from `false` to `true`.

 ### rewind
 Emitted when *setProgress(duration)* is called with a smaller *duration* than the previous one.